jorge-crespo-cedeno/2D-Quadrotor-Control/README.md

 This is an exercise to implement a Proportional Derivative (PD) controller in the plane for a Quadrotor.
 This assigment was part of the Aerial robotics course given by the University of Pennsylvania through Coursera.

-In the following description, the italicized text indicates that it is textually taken from the assignment writeup provided during the course, as well as the figures.
+The following description is based on the lectures and assignment writeup provided during the course.
+The figures were taken from the assignment writeup.

 [//]: # (Image References)